 A CI/CD pipeline comes at a significant upfront investment.
 However, a well-designed pipeline will position your company on the path to success by innovating faster and meeting customer needs.

 Challenges of CI/CD

-We hope that this article helps you to understand the business value of CI/CD and the benefits that implementing the pipeline brings to the table.
-It’s impossible for a successful technology business to deliver products without having a plan for their deployment.
+We hope that this article helps you to understand the business value CI/CD pipeline brings to the table.
+It's impossible for a successful technology business to deliver products without having a plan for their deployment.
 By automating tasks, you can not only accelerate the time-to-market and ensure speedy feedback but also make your development team far more productive and satisfied.
 And happy developers are a key component to building successful products.